AdobeDocs/experience-manager-64.en/help/assets/related-assets.md

    ![chlimage_1-287](assets/chlimage_1-287.png)

-1. Select the asset that is related to the source, and then click/tap **Reveal in Assets**.
+1. Select the asset that is related to the source, and then click/tap **[!UICONTROL Reveal in Assets]**.
 The translated related asset is displayed.

    ![chlimage_1-288](assets/chlimage_1-288.png)